 Here’s the short breakdown of what assets you will find in our aforementioned guide:

-- Best crypto market data portals
+- Best crypto market data websites

-- Top technical crypto data portals
+- Top technical crypto data websites

 - Most-used cryptocurrency news aggregators